nextflow-io/nextflow/README.md

 --------------------------

 Tasks in your pipeline can be written in any scripting language supported by the underlying Linux platform.
-To use a scripting other than Linux BASH (e.g. Perl, Python, Ruby, R, etc), simply starts your task script with the corresponding [shebang](http://en.wikipedia.org/wiki/Shebang_(Unix) ) declaration.
+To use a scripting other than Linux BASH (e.g. Perl, Python, Ruby, R, etc), simply starts your task script with the corresponding
+<a href='http://en.wikipedia.org/wiki/Shebang_(Unix)' target='_bank'>shebang</a> declaration.
 For example:

     echo true